IMAGINARY/autostadt-neural-numbers/README.md

 to watch for changes and rebuild the project.

+## Sentry

+The app supports Sentry.

+The `index.html` page can take the DSN from the `sentry-dsn` query string parameter.

+It can also get the DSN from the `app.sentry.dsn` configuration key in the  `settings.yml` file.

 ## Credits

 Developed by Imaginary gGmbH with the support of Autostadt GmbH for the Ki und Du exhibition.